geudde/attic-chest/pages/04.season-3/10.meeting-38/04.proxies/docs.md

 In person they cannot attend,
 But worthy subsitutes will send,
 And all enriched by gifts divine
-Fit proxies for th’immortal Nine:
+Fit proxies for th’ immortal Nine:
 No strangers they, but all approved,
 Admired, respected, or beloved.
 Clio, Melpomone and she